skyleapa/enchanted-grotto/README.md

 Note that on some Windows configurations, CMake may place the game executable in the `/build/Debug` folder.
 If the script fails, the executable is most likely there and can be run directly.

 ### Linux/macOS:
+Requires `freetype` to be installed.
+On macOS, use `brew install freetype`.
 ```bash
 chmod +x run.sh
 ./run.sh [game|test]